top of page

 How much are you feeding?

-• Fish were being fed every day
+• Fish were fed every day.

-• Uneaten food was reaching the bottom
+• Uneaten food reached the bottom.

-• Waste and excess food overwhelmed the biological filter
+• Waste and excess food overwhelmed the biological filter.

+Sinking food is not the problem.
+Sinking food is designed to sink.
+The issue arises when food hits the substrate and just sits there untouched.
 Bottom feeders should find food quickly.
 If they don’t, there’s simply too much food going into the tank.

-What I changed (and what I didn’t)
+What I Changed (and What I Didn’t)

-• Feeding was reduced to small amounts every other day
+• Feeding was reduced to small amounts every other day.

-• A gentle water change was done
+• A gentle water change was performed.

-• Plants and most of the tank were left undisturbed
+• Plants and most of the tank were left undisturbed.

-No deep cleaning.No ripping up substrate.No panic moves.
+No deep cleaning.
+No ripping up substrate.
+No panic moves.

-The result
+The Result

 Within a short time:

-• Ammonia returned to zero
+• Ammonia returned to zero.

-• Biofilm decreased
+• Biofilm decreased.

-• Water clarity improved
+• Water clarity improved.

-• The tank stabilized again
+• The tank stabilized again.

 This is one of the most common aquarium issues I see and one of the easiest to fix.